As Syrians flee Homs, sectarian faultlines deepen

 Abu Ahmed, a 33-year-old Alawite, shares Sunni Khaled's fears of living away from his own sect.
 He fled Homs for the port city of Tartous, where Alawites are a majority.

 "I think a third of Alawites from Homs are now here in Tartous," he said.
-"There are thousands of Alawites in Tartous and neighboring villages."
+"There are thousands of Alawites in Tartous and neighbouring villages."

 "Homs is not for you," one email said.
 "Better to leave than see your son with a bullet in his head."